kianfar77/InverseMIP/README.md

 Files :

-1. ProbMIP.cpp : Sets up the MIP/ Regularized MIP problems
+1. ProbMIP.cpp :

+    Sets up the MIP/ Regularized MIP problems

     Implements functions to randomly generate Inverse MIP instances based on the Seed obtained

     Includes functions to solve the MIP instances and obtain the solutions

+2. GenLP.cpp:

-2. GenLP.cpp   : Sets up the Cost Generator LP problem
+    Sets up the Cost Generator LP problem

     Includes functions to add new cuts to the LP problem instance

     Also includes functions to solve the LP instances and obtain the solutions

+3. Main.cpp:

-3. Main.cpp    : Includes the main() function that implements the algorithms
+    Includes the main() function that implements the algorithms

     Takes the problem name as a command line argument while execution

 The variable seed needs to be set to a positive integer value for the algorithm to generate random instances of the Inverse MIP problem

 ## Instructions to Execute the Code